Lake Boga: History

 The Post Office opened on 8 August 1887.

 During WW2, a secret air force base was located near the town.
+The southern location was selected because it was considered to be beyond the range of Japanese aircraft advancing on Australia from the north.

 The town today

 The town is located next to the lake of the same name, which is popular with water sports, particularly water skiing.
 The surrounding area is used for agriculture including fruit and vegetable growing and grain production.
 There is a sizable wine grape industry in the area and one local winery.

 There is a PBY Catalina flying boat on display as Lake Boga was a Royal Australian Air Force flying boat maintenance facility during World War II, known as the Lake Boga Flying Boat Base.

 The town has an Australian rules football team competing in the Central Murray Football League.